Georgi Alexandrov Stankov, January 19, 2012

 The other alternative to terminate an incarnation is Ascension:

-the transformation of the physical body in the course of the 3D-Light Body Process to pure energy of the 7F-creation levels.
+the transformation of the physical body in the course of the Light Body Process to the pure energy of the 7F-creationary realms.

-Another useful model for the simultaneity of all incarnations of a soul would be the following: Any incarnation or event on the earth is first created in the 7F-creationary realms before she/he appears on earth.
-The original (the blueprint) is already present, before it materializes on the earth as a physical copy.
-This also applies to the upcoming Evolutionary Leap: It is already in place, before we see it on the earth.
+Another useful model for the simultaneity of all incarnations of a soul would be the following: Any incarnation or event on the earth is first created in the 7F-creationary realms before it appears on earth.
+The original (the blueprint) is already present before it materializes on the earth as a physical copy.
+This also applies to the upcoming Evolutionary Leap: It is already in place before we see it on the earth.

-Each incarnated soul is a sovereign creator in the 7F-creationary levels, and she gestalts in a simultaneous manner incessantly the past, present and future destiny of her incarnated personality.
-Most encounters and events on earth are discussed and arranged in the dream state during sleep, when the astral body dwells in the astral realms.
+Each incarnated soul is a sovereign creator in the 7F-creationary realms and she gestalts in a simultaneous manner incessantly the past, present and future destiny of her incarnated personality.
+Most encounters and events on Earth are discussed and arranged in the dream state during sleep when the astral body dwells in the astral realms.

-The correct selection of events that materialize on the ground follows a simultaneous probability model, the complexity of which is beyond the comprehension of human mind.
-We can say this much: the model represents a huge optimization task, it works like a multi-factorial analysis, in which the scope of free will in incarnated state is a central variable.
-The model simultaneously generates numerous alternatives, which are constantly altered and updated in a recursive way with respect to the continuously incoming data from earth.
+The correct selection of events that materialize on the ground follows a simultaneous probability model, the complexity of which is beyond the comprehension of the human mind.
+We can say that much: the model represents a huge optimization task, it works like a multi-factorial analysis, in which the scope of free will in an incarnated state is a central variable.
+The model simultaneously generates numerous alternatives, which are constantly altered and updated in a recursive way with respect to the continuously incoming data from Earth.

-One can imagine the sum of all incarnations of the soul as the chapters of a book, which the author is typing one by the other on the PC and then stores them.
-He can now work at any time on preceding chapters, to make them conform with the current chapter and also change the design and content of the outstanding chapters, which he may have also stored on his PC as raw drafts.
+One can imagine the sum of all incarnations of the soul as the chapters of a book, which the author is typing one after the other on the PC and then stores them.
+He can now do editing work at any time on preceding chapters in order to make them conform with the current chapter and also change the design and content of the outstanding chapters, which he may have also stored on his PC as raw drafts or sketches.
 Because the author knows in advance how his novel will end.
 Any correction takes place in the Now, while the old versions can be saved or deleted.